Creating Futures

 -

-Reducing inequalities: engaging young people with neurodiversity, additional support needs and mental health challenges in inclusive, stigma-free environments.
+Reducing inequalities: young people with neurodiversity, additional support needs and mental health challenges engaged in inclusive, stigma-free environments.

 -

-Enhances mental health and wellbeing: therapeutic art practices and peer support fostering emotional regulation, self-expression and mutual aid.
+Enhanced mental health and wellbeing: therapeutic art practices and peer support fostered emotional regulation, self-expression and mutual aid.

 -

-Community engagement and resilience: 50% of participants are expected to continue engaging with Reachout services post-programme.
+Community engagement and resilience: 50% of participants were expected to continue engaging with Reachout services following the programme.

 -

-Early intervention and continuity of support: working in partnership to ensure joined-up referral pathways and sustained impact.
+Early intervention and continuity of support: partnerships ensured joined-up referral pathways and sustained impact.